Evo 2016: Background

 Street Fighter V made its Evo debut in 2016, despite its launch earlier that year being less than optimal, with the game missing a story mode and basic multiplayer features.
 Eric van Allen of Paste Magazine stated that "this was not a game polished and prepped, but released early in order to make the cut for the e-sports season."
 Van Allen also stated that the season of competitive Street Fighter before Evo was dynamic, with many new players rising to the top and sinking just as fast and strategies shifting on a weekly basis.
 Only two weeks prior to Evo 2016, two new characters (Balrog and Ibuki) were introduced to the game, and both were legal to play in the tournament.
 Regardless, players and commentators frequently mentioned how fun the game is to learn.

 Joseph Bradford described the Top 8 Street Fighter finalists as "an interesting bunch", as fan-favorite players like Yusuke Momochi, Tokido, Daigo Umehara, Justin Wong, and Eduardo "PR Balrog" Perez were all eliminated beforehand.
 The finalists included six Japanese players – Fuudo, MOV, Yukadon, Nemo, Goichi Kishida, and Eita – one Korean player: Infiltration – and one United States player: Joseph "L.I.
 Joe" Ciaramelli.
-Bradford stated that many of marquee match-ups that many Evo viewers were looking forward to happened during the final elimination rounds on July 16, including match between Daigo Umehara and Justin Wong, which was won by the latter.
+Bradford stated that many of marquee match-ups that many Evo viewers were looking forward to happening during the final elimination rounds on July 16, including match between Daigo Umehara and Justin Wong, which was won by the latter.
 Infiltration beat Gamerbee during the elimination rounds as well.